davidh38/german-bank-csv-to-ledger-cli/README.md

 - Check, whether the current browser suggestions are enough
 - update readme
 - code review with a.i
+- sort function or filter by uncategorized
+- check brunos improvements: use destructering
+- no release / package it
 - suggestion: filter and search bar
-- sort function or filter by uncategorized
-- check brunos improvements
 - suggestion: use ornament
 - suggestion: use lambda island
 - suggestion: switch from javascript to clojurescript